 How do I apply for a Visa extension?

-Undergraduate or Graduate coursework students
+Undergraduate or postgraduate coursework students

 Obtain a new Confirmation of Enrolment (CoE) using the online request form.

 Before you submit your visa application, please ensure that you renew your Overseas Student Health Cover (OSHC) if necessary, as OSHC must be valid to cover the entire period of your new expected visa.

 - Your OSHC is not automatically extended with your COE extension.
 You should contact your OSHC provider for assistance with renewing your cover, if you have OSHC provided by BUPA, contact them directly to extend your policy.

 - OSHC is required longer than the course end on your CoE to cover the entire period of your stay in Australia.